groupserver/buildout/docs/groupserver-install.rst

 ======= ==========  ====================================================
 Version Date        Change
 ======= ==========  ====================================================
+14.xx   2014-10-30  Moving the *Remove GroupServer* section to
+                    :doc:`groupserver-uninstall`.
+14.xx   2014-10-30  Integrating updates  and suggestions from Scott
+                    Fosseen.
 14.xx   2014-10-21  Adding the setup diagram.
 14.xx   2014-10-14  Reducing the number of ports to one.
 14.06   2014-06-23  Moving the sections for configuring the proxy and